ajwarauff/tic-tac-toe/README.md

 tic tac toe game
-allows players to enter names nad choose markers checks winning and draw condition calls each player by name counts number of moves of each player
+allows players to enter names and choose markers checks winning and draw condition calls each player by name counts number of moves of each player